Skip to main content

 TECHNICAL - Provides effective leadership and organization to the department:

-• Effectively participates in departmental policy formulation and strategic planning
+• Participates in departmental policy formulation and strategic planning.

 CONCEPTUAL - Provides effective supervision of the overall activities of mortgage providers: